 Hand hygiene is the single most effective way of preventing the spread of infection.
-Effective hand hygiene should be encouraged for every staff member, resident or visitor within a care home.
+Alcohol handrub is not effective against viral gastroenteritis, so when caring for anyone with diarrhoea and vomiting, hand washing with liquid soap and warm running water is essential.
+Effective hand hygiene should be encouraged for all staff, residents and visitors, within a care home.